-In this case, subject to permission of the Register, the deposition by submerged arc (combination "wire-flux") may be replaced with deposition of the cladding layer using combination "wire-gas" or coated electrodes of similar grade and of similar chemical composition.
+In this case the deposition by submerged arc (combination "wire - flux") may be replaced with deposition of the cladding layer using combination "wire - gas" or coated electrodes of similar grade and of similar chemical composition.

 After deposition of metal layers to the edges of the weld it is recommended to dress the buttered edges with abrasive tools or to perform machining of the edges and the backing strip to restore the geometrical parameters of the prepared edges shape.